Rheumatoid Arthritis: Best and Worst Supplements and Herbs

 Supplements and Herbs for RA: The bottom line?

 Live a healthy life.
-Exercise may even reduce inflammation.
+Exercise helps keep your joints mobile, decreases the risk of heart disease and stroke, and may even reduce inflammation.
 And most important, talk to your doctor before trying any herb or supplement.
 Even if your doctor doesn’t ask you point blank about any herbs and supplements you’re taking, remember to volunteer the information.